bhvishal9/ritam/evals/README.md

 - A drop in `f_easy_*` recall is a real problem — these queries should always succeed.
 - A drop in `f_hard_*` while `f_easy_*` holds usually points at the embedding model, chunking strategy, or top-k.
 - A drop in `m_*` while `f_*` holds usually points at chunk overlap or top-k being too low.
-- A drop in `o_*` (i.e. the retriever started returning docs for unanswerable queries) is a calibration regression — usually a similarity threshold change.
+- A drop in `o_*` (i.e. the retriever started returning docs for unanswerable queries) is a calibration regression — usually a `RERANKING_THRESHOLD` change.
+That threshold is now an unbounded cross-encoder logit, not the old 0–1 cosine similarity; the two scales are not comparable, so a value carried over from a pre-hybrid config will behave nothing like its old self.
 - An across-the-board drop with high error rate is an infrastructure or rate-limit issue, not a retrieval issue.

 ## Output streams and exit codes